“I’m an introverted man and I’ve been wondering, ‘Do women like introverts like me?'”

 Yes, these characters have the benefits of being handsome and endowed with extraordinary abilities.
 But the root of their attractiveness goes so much deeper than that.

 Their introverted qualities of loyalty, depth, and taciturn mystery are what draw women in and create blushing fandoms worldwide.
+Those inner qualities shine through their relaxed and confident body language and their vibe.

 For more on this, go to our flagship post: “Why & How Introverted Men Are So Damn Attractive.”